Polyandry in India: Kinnaur

 Polyandry is in practice in many villages of Kinnaur district of Himachal Pradesh.
 Fraternal polyandry (where husbands are related to each other) is mainly in practice in villages, where the societies are male dominated and which still follow ancient rituals and customs.

 There are many forms of polyandry which can be found here.
 Most often, all the brothers are married to a woman and sometimes the marriage to brothers happens at a later date.
 The wife can only ascertain the blood-relationship of the children, though recently there have been a few instances of paternity tests using DNA samples to resolve inheritance disputes.
 The rules for breaking the marriage are strict and a brother going against the marriage agreement can be treated as an outcast while losing his entire share in the property.

+Historically, fraternal polyandry has been practiced by wealthier families, associated with a higher caste, in Kinnaur as a way to keep wealth within one family.
+This allowed for land to be properly inherited and kept in one family.
+It was assurance that the land and wealth held by one family could not be partitioned.
+Those in lower castes also practiced fraternal polyandry if they had a larger amount of land.

 The territory of Kinnaur remained forbidden for many years as the land route was only established 30 years ago.
 The joint families are now fragmented into nuclear families.
 The level of economies and financial resources have transformed the life of the people of Kinnaur into city.

 Toda

 Todas are tribal people residing in the Nilgiri hills (Tamil Nadu) in South India who for several centuries practiced polyandry.
 They practiced a form of polyandrous relationship which is considered to be a classic example of polyandry.
 They practiced both fraternal and sequential polyandry.

-The males who shared one or two wives were not always full or half-brothers.
+The men who shared one or two wives were not always full or half-brothers.
 A Toda woman when married was automatically married to her husband's brothers.
 When the wife became pregnant, one husband would ceremonially give a bow and arrow to the wife, and would be the father of that child.
 When the next child arrived, same husband who performed that ceremony continues to be called father even though child is not biologically related to him, unless another husband would perform the ceremony and become the father.